KaiYan289/RLpapersnote/README.md

 43. You can try to feed feature^2 besides feature into MLP to get better expressivity, which works particularly well in fitting near-quadratic functions.

 44. torch implementations such as **logsumexp** are numerically stable, and should be used instead of self-implemented vanilla code.

+45. Be patient when you are training a large network.
+For a classifier, the training loss may be not decreasing in a relatively long period at the beginning of the training (although the output is changing greatly), but the loss will decrease quicker in the later training process.

 # Useful Linux Debugging Commands